dxinteractive/dendriform/packages/dendriform/README.md

 }
 ```

+The value can be of any type, however only plain objects and arrays will be able to use [branching](#branching) to access and modify child values.

 ### Values

 Access your form's value using `.value`, or by using the `.useValue()` hook if you're inside a React component's render method.
 The `.useValue()` hook will cause a component to update whenever the value changes.
 Using the hook essentially allows your components to "opt in" to respond to specific value changes, which means that unnecessary component updates can be easily avoided, and is a large part of what makes Dendriform so performant.